 When I arrived as a first-year student at Stellenbosch University in 1980 it soon became clear to me that hermeneutics, in one form or another, is a cross-cutting interest amongst most of my lecturers.
 It took me longer to understand why.
 The critique of apartheid that developed amongst minorities within the Dutch Reformed Church since the 1950s coincided with a disillusionment in both the way in which the Bible was read in support of apartheid and the mode of doing theology that could produce apartheid theology despite overtly maintaining an orthodox reformed approach.
 What went wrong?
 The owl of Minerva spreads its wings only with the falling of dusk.
 The interest in hermeneutics arises once one becomes aware of radically distorted interpretations.

 One may say that the earlier 19th century debates around John Colenso and “modernity”, and the early 20th century debates around Johannes du Plessis already signalled such a hermeneutical awareness (see recently Jonker 2019).
 One may add with Johann Kinghorn (1986:55-58) that the Du Plessis trial left a hermeneutical vacuum, a lack of competence in and sensitivity for hermeneutics in the Dutch Reformed Church in general and in Stellenbosch in particular.
 The teachers (some from the outside) who had most influence on me each tackled an aspect of the hermeneutical problem.
 Hennie Rossouw paved the way philosophically with his formidable doctoral thesis on the clarity of Scripture (1963) and his subsequent reading of the history of philosophical hermeneutics (e.g. 1980b).
 An array of biblical scholars such as Ferdinand Deist, Bernard Lategan and Bernard Combrink reread the Bible in search of adequate tools that can avoid Totius’ conclusion that the whole Bible supports apartheid.
 Jaap Durand grappled with a fully historical understanding of God’s economy that challenged the more static and formalised categories employed by Herman Dooyeweerd and Hendrik Stoker (see Durand 1980, Smit 2009).
 Willie Jonker adopted Berkouwer’s understanding of correlation to propose a more dynamic constant engagement with the Word of God that cannot be captured in orthodox formulae even if they may be “true” (see Jonker 1973).
 Dirkie Smit took the Barthian emphasis on the Word much further through his engagement with Habermas and introduced me to David Tracy and his “revised correlation” model (Tracy 1974).
-David Bosch (1980) regarded missiology as the “storm centre” of theology where hermeneutical debates on relating “Christ” and “culture” plays itself out.
+David Bosch (1980) regarded missiology as the “storm centre” of theology where hermeneutical debates on relating “Christ” and “culture” are played out.
 He also made me aware of the possibility / danger of an inverse hermeneutics, i.e. one where the meaning of the context for (an assessment of) the text is explored (Bosch 1991:430).